 Lateral collateral ligament (LCL) reconstruction of the elbow involves repairing one or more of the four components of the LCL complex within the elbow.
 These consist of:

 - The lateral ulnar collateral ligament (LUCL).

 The LCL complex is essential for proper elbow functionality.
 The procedure is performed using the method known as the docking technique; a tendon graft from the individual’s own body or a donor is used to reconstruct the torn or ruptured ligament.
 The procedure is done using regional anesthesia as an outpatient procedure.
-Dr. Riley J. Williams, orthopedic elbow surgeon, serving Manhattan, New York City and the surrounding New York boroughs, has extensive experience in LCL reconstruction of the elbow.
+Dr. Riley J. Williams, orthopedic elbow surgeon, serving Manhattan, Brooklyn, New York City, NY and surrounding areas, has extensive experience in LCL reconstruction of the elbow.